Pittsburgh Panthers: Football

 Traditionally the most popular sport at the University of Pittsburgh, football has been played at the highest levels at the university since 1889.
 During the more than 125 years of competitive football at Pitt, the university has helped pioneer the sport by, among other things, instituting the use of numbers on jerseys, having the first live radio broadcast of a college football game, and desegregating the Sugar Bowl.
 Some of football's all-time greatest coaches and players have plied their trade at Pitt, including Pop Warner, Jock Sutherland, Marshall Goldberg, Joe Schmidt, Mike Ditka, Tony Dorsett, Hugh Green, Mark May, Dan Marino, Bill Fralic, Curtis Martin, Larry Fitzgerald, Darrelle Revis, Aaron Donald, and LeSean McCoy.
 Among the top schools in terms of all-time wins, Pitt teams have claimed nine national championships and boast 87 players that have been chosen as first-team All-Americans.
-Pitt football plays its home games at Heinz Field and has practice facilities located at the UPMC Sports Performance Complex.
+Pitt football plays its home games at Acrisure Stadium and has practice facilities located at the UPMC Sports Performance Complex.
 Pitt football is currently coached by Pat Narduzzi.